Copts: Foundation of the Christian Church in Egypt

-According to ancient tradition, Christianity was introduced to present day Egypt by St. Mark (Also known as St. Markos) in Alexandria, shortly after the ascension of Christ and during the reign of the Roman emperor Claudius around 42 AD.
-The legacy that St. Mark left in Egypt was a considerable Christian community in Alexandria.
-Within half a century of St. Mark's arrival Christianity had spread throughout Egypt.
-This is clear from a fragment of the Gospel of John, written in Coptic and found in Upper Egypt that can be dated to the first half of the 2nd century, and the New Testament writings found in Oxyrhynchus, in Middle Egypt, which date around 200 AD.
-In the 2nd century, Christianity began to spread to the rural areas, and scriptures were translated into the Coptic language (then known as Egyptian).
-By the beginning of the 3rd century AD, Christians constituted the majority of Egypt's population, and the Church of Alexandria was recognized as one of Christendom's four apostolic sees, second in honor only to the Church in Rome.
+According to sacred tradition, Christianity was introduced to present day Egypt by Mark the Evangelist in Alexandria, shortly after the ascension of Christ and during the reign of the Roman emperor Claudius around 42 AD.
+The legacy that Mark left in Egypt was a considerable Christian community in Alexandria, but within half a century of Mark's arrival, Christianity had spread throughout all of Egypt.
+This is clear from a fragment of the Gospel of John, written in Coptic and found in Upper Egypt that can be dated to the first half of the 2nd century, and the New Testament writings found in Oxyrhynchus in Middle Egypt, which date to around 200 AD.
+In the 2nd century, Christianity began to spread to the rural areas, and Scripture was translated into the Coptic language (then known simply as Egyptian).
+By the beginning of the 3rd century AD, Christians constituted the majority of Egypt's population, and the Church of Alexandria was recognized as one of Christendom's four apostolic sees.
 The Church of Alexandria is therefore the oldest Christian church in Africa.